-There are 182 species of sharks in Australian waters.
-About 70 of these are thought to be endemic alone the coastline.
-Others are rare and some are endangered.
+There are about 440 species of sharks world-wide.
+Of these, there are about 182 species of sharks in Australian waters.
+About 70 of these are fairly common alone the Australian coastline.

 Sharks are similar to other fish.
-They swim underwater, extract oxygen from the water through a series of 5 to 7 gills located on each side of their heads and have tails and fins like other fish.
-Unlike most fish, however, sharks do not have a bony skeleton or a swim bladder - an internal organ used to create buoyancy.
+They swim underwater, extract oxygen from the water through a series of gills located on each side of their heads and have tails and fins like other fish.
+Unlike most fish, however, sharks do not have a bony skeleton or a swim bladder (an internal organ used to create buoyancy).

 Sharks have no overlapping scales covering their bodies like other fish.
 Instead they have a very rough skin made up of thousands of tiny, tooth-like scales called 'dermal denticles'.
 These denticles feel very rough when rubbed in a forward direction but flatten and smoothen in a backward direction reducing hydrodynamic drag making swimming more efficient and quieter than bony fish.
 Dried shark skin was once used as sandpaper and for non-slip hand-grips for swords.